 A Yorkshire cottage holiday is a great choice and is sure to restore and revitalise.
 You will want to return again and again.

 There are plenty of accommodation options, from traditional holiday cottages such as The Barn at Rigg End to contemporary self-catering lodges such as our Yorkshire Dales Eco Lodges.
 No matter what kind of holiday let you’re searching for, you’re sure to find something to suit you.
 Our Eco Lodges are dog friendly so don't forget to bring your pet pooch with you!

 The Barn at Rigg End is near Pickering and is one of our premier properties.
 It has been extensively renovated to provide a fantastic experience for up to six people in three bedrooms.You can even bring your horse as grazing is available on site.

 There are loads of great things to do in the county.
 From the mighty York Minster (13th century cathedral) to the Lightwater Valley theme park there's no shortage of attractions for a fun day out.
 Attractions like Castle Howard, the Forbidden Corner and the Yorkshire Wildlife Park are among some of the most popular places to visit.

 The Forbidden Corner is equally as fascinating and a great attraction for those with children.
-Originally built as a private amusement for wealthy eccentric, Mr C. R Armstrong, the Forbidden Corner is full of tricks, statues and challenges and a must visit for those who fancy ‘a day out with a difference’.
+Originally built as a private amusement for a wealthy eccentric, Mr C. R Armstrong, the Forbidden Corner is full of tricks, statues and challenges and a must-visit for those who fancy ‘a day out with a difference’.

 The Yorkshire Wildlife Park is yet another great day trip for families with children.
 With over 300 animals and 60 different species there are loads of things to do on park.
 Some of the highlights include the lions, tigers and polar bears.